LingxiaoShawn/USD3/README.md

 > [Improving and Unifying Discrete-time and Continuous-time **Discrete Denoising Diffusion**](https://arxiv.org/pdf/2402.03701.pdf)
 > Lingxiao Zhao*, Xueying Ding*, Lijun Yu, Leman Akoglu

+## Update: simpler and faster continuous-time loss

+We have discovered that the continuous loss we derived can be further simplified without any approximations, resulting in a much faster computation that requires only a single forward pass of the model.
+The code has already been updated, and we will soon update the arXiv paper to include the derivation.
+Note that the simplified continuous loss is similar to the loss described in [SEDD](https://arxiv.org/pdf/2310.16834), though our derivation stems from a completely different perspective: we derive it directly from the VLB bound shown in [CTMC](https://arxiv.org/abs/2205.14987).
+This indicates that concrete socre matching is the same as VLB derivation from CTMC, which is also shown in continuous-state model (score matching is the same as VLB).

 ## About
 **Discrete** diffusion models are less explored comparing with continuous-state diffusion models, yet there are many dicrete data like language and graph.
 We have **unified and simplified** the diffusion framework (forward diffusion process, backward denoising process, and loss computation) for *discrete-time and continuous-time* denoising diffusion.
 Notice that the framework currently works on *nominal data* where categorical classes are NOT ordered.

 #### Supported features: